 Spectacled Guillemot - one of the more range-restricted alcids Parakeet Auklet - another of 16 species of auks in the Russian Far East

-We pioneered this new WildWings trip ( www.wildwings.co.uk ) in 2015 and it was phenomenally successful.
-Highlights included spending almost an hour with a Harpy Eagle at about 60 feet and wwimming with wild Pink River Dolphins was also a very special experience.
-We will, therefore, be travelling on the same specially chartered river live-aboard from Manaus, Brazil.
+I pioneered this trip in 2015 and have led it several times since, with all cruises being phenomenally successful.
+Highlights have included spending almost an hour with a Harpy Eagle at about 60 feet as well as swimming with wild Pink River Dolphins, which as been described by some clients being as memorable as spending time with the Gorillas in Africa.
+We will travel on the same specially chartered river live-aboard from Manaus, Brazil.
 Manaus is at the confluence of the Rios Negro (a “black water” river) and Solimoes (a ‘white water” river) and this is where the two merge to form the Amazon.

 Initially, we plan to travel along the Amazon exploring side channels, larger tributaries, as well as landing on river islands and in varzea (annually flooded) forest and terra firme (never flooded) forest.
 Each of these habitats has its own suite of birds and possibilities include Varzea Piculet, Cream-coloured Woodpecker, Amazonian Umbrellabird and Orange-backed Troupial.

 One of the places we plan to visit along the Rio Negro is Anavilhanas which is the world’s largest fresh water archipelago with 400 river islands and a maze of waterways.
 Only accessible by boat, these islands are almost entirely uninhabited and home to many interesting birds including Crestless Curassow, Agami Heron and Festive Parrot.
-We should also the world’s largest water lily, Victoria Amazonica which can have a diameter of three metres and if the plants are blooming, it is sometimes possible to see the huge flower open over the course of an hour or so
+We should also the world’s largest water lily, Victoria Amazonica which can have a diameter of three metres.

 The list of species we could see during the tour runs into the hundreds and include some of the most colourful bird families on the planet such as Macaws (Chestnut-fronted, Red-and-Green, Scarlet and Blue-and-Yellow), Toucans (including the Toco Toucan of ‘Guinness’ fame), Trogons, Cotingas and Tanagers, as well as the more cryptically coloured Antbirds, Woodcreepers and Flycatchers.

-This trip is, however, not just about birds and we should also find an excellent range of monkeys (10 species recorded in 2015), as well as both the Amazon (Pink) River Dolphin and the less well known Tucuxi.
+This trip is, however, not just about birds and we should also find an excellent range of monkeys, as well as both the Amazon (Pink) River Dolphin and the less well known Tucuxi.

 Boat-billed Heron - a possibility on night-time boat trips Harpy Eagle: one of the most impressive eagles in the world

-This exclusive two week WildWings trip ( www.wildwings.co.uk ) follows on from the highly successful tour I led to this region in November 2014.
+This exclusive two week trip follows on from the highly successful tours I led to this region in November 2014 and then again in November 2018.
 We plan to sail on a specially chartered small expedition vessel from Mangareva in Eastern French Polynesia and spend two weeks visiting Pitcairn, Henderson and Oeno Islands before returning to French Polynesia and hopefully getting ashore on both Tenararo and Morane Islands.